Your boobs are unique and special and beautiful.

 Gif representing June with multiple outlines of bra wearer's torsos with different bras

-A survey of 210 bra wearers highlighted their relationships with bras.
+We ran a survey of 210 bra wearers to understand their relationships with bras.
+They didn’t feel great about it.

 When trying on bras June hates feeling the gross feels when it doesn’t fit.
 It’s too loose and her boobs flop around or the cup is too small and they runneth over or the cup is too big and suddenly it feels cavernous.